StudioSixPlusOne/rack-modules/README.md

 A collection of modules for [VCV Rack](https://github.com/VCVRack/Rack), a cross platform opensource, modular synth emulator software.

 Modules are polyphonic where applicable.
-Early releases and beta modules can be found here on github, before being submitted to the VCV libary.
+Early releases and beta modules can be found here on github, before being submitted to the VCV library.

 ## Building from code